 San Nicolas Community Museum: The main focus of the museum is indeed San Nicholas and Aruban history, showcasing exhibits that offer insights to how the people lived and how communities functioned.
 In addition though, the museum also features prehistoric fossils, original international art work, as well as first-hand accounts and primary sources of world events.

 The following table lists a few details regarding the available museums on the island.

 |Aruba Aloe Balm Museum||(297) 588-3222||1.5 mi.
 North of Downtown Oranjestad|

 |Aruba Model Train Museum||(297) 584-7321||0.8 mi.
 Southeast of Central Lagoville|

 |Aruba Numismatic Museum||(297) 582-8831||0.3 mi.
 East of Downtown Oranjestad|

 |San Nicolas Community Museum||--||1.1 mi.
 Southeast of Central Lagoville|

-Do you like discovering the historical roots of countries you visit?
-If yes, you might enjoy visiting one or two of these historical attractions while on vacation in Aruba.
+If you like to experience the historical roots of a foreign country, you should consider visiting some of these historical attractions during your time in Aruba.